Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

       sourcecode(raw(code, lang: "markdown")),
       kind: "code",
       supplement: "Listing",
-      caption: [Monitor feature flag struct],
+      caption: [Include separate config file],
     )<hyprconf-bind-config>],
 )

-ReSet can then easily override the whole file each time a change is made, because it only has to build a string together and  doesn't require an implementation of a parser.
+ReSet can then easily override the whole file each time a change is made, because it only has to build a string together and doesn't require an implementation of a parser which would have been out of scope anyway.

 #let code = "
 let mut layout_string = String::new();